-All Currency Hedged Classes of Shares (collectively or individually "Currency Hedged Class(es) of Shares "), engage in currency hedging transactions to preserve, to the extent possible, the currency of expression value of the Currency Hedged Class of Shares assets against the fluctuations of the currencies, with a substantial weight, in which the assets allocable to the Currency Hedged Class of Shares are denominated.
-The benchmark for the Hedged Classes of Shares will be adjusted accordingly.
+All Currency Hedged Classes of Shares (collectively or individually "Currency Hedged Class(es) of Shares") will engage in currency hedging transactions to preserve, to the extent possible, the currency of expression value of the Currency Hedged Class of Shares assets against the fluctuations of the described currencies, with a substantial weight in which the assets allocable to the Currency Hedged Class of Shares are denominated.
+If a Currency Hedged Class of Shares uses a benchmark, the benchmark for the Currency Hedged Class will be adjusted accordingly.

-The Company intends in normal circumstances to hedge not less than 95% and not more than 105% of such currency exposure.
-Whenever changes in the value of such assets or in the level of Subscriptions for, or Redemptions of, Shares the above named Classes of Shares may cause the hedging coverage to fall below 95% or exceed 105% of such assets, the Company intends to engage in transactions in order to bring the hedging coverage back within those limits.
+The Company intends in normal circumstances to hedge not less than 95% and not more than 105% of the Euro exposure of the assets attributable to the currency of expression value of the Currency Hedged Classes.
+Whenever changes in the value of such assets or in the level of Subscriptions for, or Redemptions of, Shares of the Currency Hedged Classes of Shares may cause the hedging coverage to fall below 95% or exceed 105% of such assets, the Company intends to engage in transactions in order to bring the hedging coverage back within those limits.